JVdbKtr/XChangeMods/XChangePinsOverview.md

 | ABL 6 | | Auto Bed Level | | Non-connected pin |

 ## Notes
 - Some boards may require the ABL/BLTouch Zmin pin to be wired ‘in reverse’.
-Please mind the shared ground pins on XChange and apply a voltage to these
-pins which may result in damage of electrical components
+Please mind the shared ground pins on XChange and apply a voltage to these pins which may result in damage of electrical components.
-- The shared ground pins require great care in case one would want to make the
-Hot End Fan controllable/switchable.
-Switching or sending modulated signals
-through the shared ground pins may result in damage of electrical components
+- The shared ground pins require great care in case one would want to make the Hot End Fan controllable/switchable.
+Switching or sending modulated signals through the shared ground pins may result in damage of electrical components.

 ## Credits
 These diagrams apply to Printermods XChange V1.0